danielrcollins1/OED-Expanded/x-campaign-material.md

 The PC no longer needs to replenish mundane items such as torches, rations, etc. prior to embarking on an adventure.
 It is presumed “their people” take care of these tasks.

 The area will being to attract settlers.
-The Judge can assume that 3d6 families (averaging 5 people) settle in per season.
+The Judge can assume that 3d6 families (averaging 2d6 people) settle in per season.
 The standard stronghold can support and protect a community of up to 6500, with 20% of this population able to take up arms to defend it.

 A Stronghold is protected by a compliment of 3d6x10 1HD warriors, half outfitted with Crossbows and Light Armor, and the rest with Heavy Armor and Polearms.
 For every 30 soldiers there is also a sergeant of 4th level.
 These forces begin to arrive in proportion to the completion of the construction.

 The stronghold comes with an unerringly loyal “Major Domo” or similar NPC who manages the daily affairs, allowing the PC to continue adventuring.

-It is recommended the PC spend at minimum 1 week in their Stronghold per season to maintain a good relationship with the folk, and thereby receive the above benefits.
+It is recommended the PC spend at minimum 1 month in their Stronghold per season to maintain a good relationship with the folk, and thereby receive the above benefits.

 ### Managing the Stronghold